sloppyjuicy/cogniassist-docs/docs/analytics.md

 ![](assets\CA_063.png)

 - **Total Agent Handovers** - This graph displays the total number of agent handovers taken place within the selected date range.
-Example, There will be times when a conversation needs to be handed out to a human being.
+Example, there will be times when a conversation needs to be handed out to a human being.

 ![](assets\CA_064.png)